 (Offered Spring only.)
-Prerequisite: Accounting 2
+Prerequisite: Accounting 2 Lecture, 3 hours.

 The application of accounting analysis to business decision, planning and control.
 Emphasis on the how to use it rather than how to do the accounting provides understanding of the use of accounting records and reports in various fields of business decision making.